Mar-Issah/Lorem-Ipsum-Text-Generator/README.md

 ![Lorem Text Generator](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617221410/My%20Website%20Projects/lorem_text_gen_2_ym3zc2.png)

-This is a simple web application web application project mainly to practice my HTML5 and CSS3 skills.
+This is a simple web application project mainly to practice my HTML5 and CSS3 skills.
 Lorem ipsum, or lipsum as it is sometimes known, is dummy text used in laying out print, graphic or web designs.

 <br>